 “Clean beauty” is the tag name that is synonymous with natural, organic and non-toxic beauty products.
-The stance is that ingredients in these products are pure, nature derived, eco-friendly, good for the environment and not tested on animals.
+The stance is that ingredients in these products are pure, nature derived, eco-friendly, good for the environment and never tested on animals.
 And by clean beauty products, these products show a significant and positive change to your skincare routine without any major or underlying side effects.
-So what is the real difference between natural, organic and non-toxic beauty products; are they all just one in the same products?
+So what is the real difference between natural, organic and non-toxic beauty products; aren’t they all the same?

 Natural is mostly used to describe the purity of ingredients (this is where the term ‘clean beauty’ is used interchangeably).
 When looking for natural products, consumers are actively in search of a formulation with pure, nature derived ingredients without any synthetics.
 Natural products will contain ingredients found in nature rather than lab-made chemicals e.g. homemade beauty products, DIY face masks or serums made with honey, mushrooms, turmeric, milk, oatmeal; that is anything found in your kitchen to help boost your skincare routine is a natural ingredient.
 The guise with natural is that they are chemical-free and effective to the human skin as it complements the naturalistic nature of the skin and its components.
 Natural beauty products can quite possibly be edible, that is as your skin absorbs the nutrients, you can quite frankly eat them too!